solana-developers/solana-cookbook/docs/th/integrations/mango.md

 ## How to get a Mango Group

 A mango group is a basket of cross-margined tokens.
-It holds broad market info about tokens, serum dex markets, perp markets, oracles, insurance fund and fees vaults.
+It holds broad market info about tokens, serum dex markets, perp markets, oracles, insurance fund และ fees vaults.
 Each version of Mango Markets uses a different Mango Group containing different tokens.
 The current v3 group is `mainnet.1`.
 Here's a table showing the various groups: